 Computers seem to get bigger by the day.
-These days RAM is measured in gigabytes, which is still a bit stupefying to old geezers like me who learned to program on a machine with 64 kilobytes of RAM.
+These days (2020) a laptop with 32 gigabytes of RAM is commonplace, and still a bit stupefying to old geezers like me who learned to program on a machine with 64 kilobytes of RAM.
 A lot of the RAM ends up getting used for those pretty graphics that everyone is so fond of, and a lot of the giant hard drive gets used up by the bloated software packages that create those pretty graphics, but you still end up with tremendous power for analyzing enormous files of data.

 And because you can analyze enormous files of data, many people do.
 We do tend to believe that both bigger and more are better.
 In fact, bigger files are often very desirable.
 Nevertheless, big files often create big problems, and in this article we will look at some ways to overcome those problems and get the most out of big files.